 - A citation of at most 50 words proposed for use if the nominee is selected to be an Early Career Fellow.
 Examples of citations can be found on the ESA Fellows Website, by clicking on any of the past Fellows’ names.

-- Up to two additional letters of support may be included to provide detailed insight about a nominee’s professional accomplishments and contributions.
+- At least one and preferably two additional letters of support from people besides the nominators should be included to provide detailed insight about a nominee’s professional accomplishments and contributions.
 These letters can come from anyone, including non-members.

 Criteria for evaluating significant contributions and impact:

 Below are some possible indicators of excellence that the selection committee will consider in selecting Fellows, so nominators and letter writers should speak to these in crafting their letters; these should not be viewed as an exclusive or complete list.
 Of course, Early Career Fellows and ESA Fellows will be evaluated against standards that are appropriate to their respective career stage.